jacklau16/MapReduce-Prototype/Test Results/README.txt

 (2) AComp_Passenger_data_Analysis.xlsx - Analysis of the passenger data using
     pivot table that is used to cross check with the first 5 files of (1).
     Note that the verification of the calculation of fields are not included.

+(3) Screen captures for the application prototype.pdf - showing what the GUI
+    of the prototype looks like with screenshots